 Conjunctival sac in cats.
 How to identify and treat conjunctivitis in a cat.
-Is conjunctivitis contagious
+Is conjunctivitis contagious?

 Eye diseases are quite common in cats, both in those that are free-range and in pets that constantly live indoors and do not have access to the street.

-The causes of the onset of the disease
+Causes of the disease

 Read in this article